 - Comply with any formal confidentiality policy adopted by the board

-To Apply: Application materials should include a Statement of Intent and Resume.
-Please send all materials with the subject line "Board of Directors Application" to Nominations@acluok.org.
-While we accept applications year-round, to be considered a candidate for the upcoming 2021 Annual Membership Meeting, applications must be received by April 9, 2021.
+While we accept applications year-round, to be considered a candidate for the upcoming 2022 Annual Membership Meeting, applications must be received by 5:00PM on March 31st.

 Candidates will be asked to do a short interview with the nominating committee.
-Resumes and statements of intention will be made available for the voting membership of the ACLU of Oklahoma during the voting period.
-When the voting concludes, newly elected candidates will be notified on April 23 and expected to attend our Annual Membership and Angie Debo Award Ceremony on April 24.
+Statements of intention will be made available for the voting membership of the ACLU of Oklahoma during the voting period.
+When the voting concludes, newly elected candidates will be notified ahead of the Angie Debo Award Ceremony and Annual Meeting on Saturday, April 22, and expected to attend.

 The ACLU of Oklahoma values a diverse and an inclusive culture.
 We encourage applications from all qualified individuals without regard to race, color, religion, gender, sexual orientation, gender identity or expression, age, national origin, marital status, citizenship, disability, veteran status and record of arrest or conviction.